erroronline1/caro/readme.md

 Users can see their information in the profile section for transparency reasons.
 They can modify their profile picture and set individual application settings.

-The application provides some options for registered users.
+The application provides a dedicated role management for registered users.
 The whole content is only accessible on login.
 Users can have different permissions.
-Set permissions decide what content is available or for which functions users are eligible.
-These can be set and modified within the apps [setup file](#runtime-variables).
+Set permissions decide what content is available or for which functions users are eligible according to predefined permissions within the apps [setup file](#runtime-variables).
 The provided example is considered a decent choice, but it is up to you.

 Some permissions/restrictions are default set though: